How to Increase Testosterone: A Complete Guide

 While reducing stress isn’t something that always happens overnight, making a few changes to your habits and lifestyle can have a big impact over the long term.
 Try to reduce stress by:

 Practicing meditation.
 Meditation is a simple yet rewarding activity that can help you control stress and anxiety.
 It’s also easy to incorporate into your daily routine in just a few minutes each day.
-Read more about the connection between low testosterone and anxiety here.
+Read more about the connection between low levels of testosterone and anxiety here.

 Staying active.
 Physical activity can help to reduce stress.
 As we noted above, staying physically active is also an important habit for maintaining optimal testosterone levels.

 Avoiding things that trigger your stress.
-These could include certain people, settings or activities that make you feel anxious or worried.
+These could include certain people, settings, or activities that make you feel anxious or worried.

 Focus on Getting Healthy Sleep

-Your body produces and releases most of its testosterone while you’re sleeping, making good sleep hygiene essential for maintaining healthy testosterone levels and good overall health.
+Your body produces and releases most of its testosterone while sleeping, making good sleep hygiene essential for maintaining healthy testosterone levels and good overall health.

 While there’s no specific research on the optimal amount of sleep for testosterone, you can use the CDC’s recommendations of seven or more hours each night as a baseline figure for healthy sleep.
 The National Sleep Foundation recommends seven to nine hours for young adults.